modipeluri/modipeluri.github.io/_posts/2015-3-3-Flexible-UI-pattern.md

 ## Final solution

-A solution which I used separates the layout and appearance of the component.
-I don't know if "height" is really a layout rule, or an appearance rule, but in this case it's more of a appearance rule.
+A solution which I'm pretty happy with uses separate classes for layout and appearance.
+I don't know if "height" is really a layout rule, or an appearance rule, but in this case (because of abs-positioning) it's more of an appearance rule.

 The separation of concerns becomes easy: